TheCodingCanal/AutomatedHomeWithHomeAssistant/README.md

     - Create bootable usb and install
     - Allows you to install on existing hardware
 - Core on Linux, macOS, Windows Subsystem for Linux (WSL)
+    - Not fully featured
-    - Only makes sense to use just this if your on Windows and don't need a fully featured install
+    - Only makes sense to use just this if your on Windows or you don't like Docker
-    - Stepping stone for Supervised
     - Allows you to install on existing hardware
 - Supervised on Linux
     - Tricky to install but fully featured, uses less resources
+    - Ran into issue with docker install, had to do a apt --fix-issue and install docker using docker documentation
     - Allows you to install on existing hardware

 ## Onboarding